-(vii) Continuation of review of grant processing through pilot project What are the Citizens will benefit from: improvements that Establishment of a dedicated customer support team and opening of new Connect Centres in Omagh and citizens can expect Clear communication of how and where to access Council services; More accessible and understandable information about council services; Quicker resolution of complaints; Quicker access to payment for suppliers; Progress of online booking system procurement and installation of service; Quicker processing times and increased grant uptake for pilot project target group alongside improved satisfaction levels; How will we measure The following performance measures will be used to measure success: success?
-Customer satisfaction levels at Connect Centres; Improvement in complaint resolution times; Increasing numbers of social media followers; Improvements in turnaround times for creditor payments; Online booking system progressing in line with project plan; (ultimately) increase in no of online bookings and improved customer satisfaction Reductions in turnaround times for grants processing (pilot project); Number of older person's groups benefitting; Satisfaction levels with pilot project; In addition, the achievement of milestones to open the new Connect Centre in High Street.
-Omagh during 2018/19 and progress work on the Connect Centre at County Buildings.
-Enniskillen in line with the anticipated timeframes will be a Lead Officer(s) Director of Corporate Services (Supported by Head of Democratic and Customer Services, Head of Policy and Strategic Services, Head of Finance, Head of Funding and Investment, ICT Manager)
+Citizens will benefit from: Establishment of a dedicated customer support team and opening of new Connect Centres in Omagh and Enniskillen Clear communication of how and where to access Council services; More accessible and understandable information about council services; Quicker resolution of complaints; Quicker access to payment for suppliers; Progress of online booking system procurement and installation of service; Quicker processing times and increased grant uptake for pilot project target group alongside improved satisfaction levels; The following performance measures will be used to measure success: Customer satisfaction levels at Connect Centres; Improvement in complaint resolution times; Increasing numbers of social media followers; Improvements in turnaround times for creditor payments; Online booking system progressing in line with project plan; (ultimately) increase in no of online bookings and improved customer satisfaction Reductions in turnaround times for grants processing (pilot project); Number of older person's groups benefitting; Satisfaction levels with pilot project; In addition, the achievement of milestones to open the new Connect Centre in High Street, Omagh during 2018/19 and progress work on the Connect Centre at County Buildings, Enniskillen in line with the anticipated timeframes will be a measure of success.
+Director of Corporate Services (Supported by Head of Democratic and Customer Services, Head of Policy and Strategic Services, Head of Finance, Head of Funding and Investment, ICT Manager)

-performance.improvement@fermanaghomagh.com
+improvement. objectives@fermanaghomagh.com